 My love of pecan pie runs deep.
 Growing up, it was always on the holiday table, without the bourbon of course.
 Ma used to serve it with whip cream.
 Us kids, all four of us, would haggle over the leftovers.
 It was always over the top sweet.
 We loved it.

-As an adult, I find pecan pie usually to be overly sweet because of the corn syrup and added sugar.
-In this recipe, I’ve left out the corn syrup in favor of brown rice syrup and use brown sugar in place of white with a bit less of it than in some recipes I’ve seen.
-I prefer brown rice syrup over corn given the issues surrounding GMOs.
+- As an adult, I find pecan pie usually to be overly sweet because of the corn syrup and added sugar.
+In this bourbon pecan pie, I’ve left out the corn syrup in favor of brown rice syrup and use brown sugar in place of white with a bit less of it than in some recipes I’ve seen.
+I prefer brown rice syrup over corn, given the issues surrounding GMOs.

 Bourbon Pecan Pie